This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Log on to the Hologres console.
 In the top menu bar, select the region where your instance is located.

-In the left submenu, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.
+In the navigation pane on the left of the product page, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.

-Find the target virtual warehouse, and click the
+In the Virtual Warehouse Name column for the target virtual warehouse, click the

 Use SQL commands